Posrabi/flashy/README.md

 - **Versus mode - WIP:**

 Allow players to compete head to head thanks to gRPC's amazing bidirectional streams.
-Currently the Go server is completed.
-Now we only need to add support this in the gRPC Java module.
+Currently the Go server is completed

 - **Rankings - WIP:**

 Knowing how many words your friends have learned to date.
+Ability to create a mini competition between friends.

 ### TODOs: